Discover exciting elective pathways

 This pathway will provide you with skills that go beyond a focus on health and will allow you to develop your ability to work in a team and lead change in society.
 The knowledge, skills and work experience will complement your core degree and help you to enhance your career opportunities and graduate aspirations.

-There are three routes within the Languages and Intercultural Awareness pathway, so that you can either specialise in a language, develop skills to teach English as a Foreign Language, or examine language, culture and identity.
+There are four routes within the Languages and Intercultural Awareness pathway, so that you can either specialise in a language, develop skills to teach English as a Foreign Language, or examine language, culture and identity.

 Language Specialists can choose from a variety of languages at beginner, intermediate and advanced level, including intermediate levels in Chinese, Russian, Japanese, Italian and BSL, and advanced level tuition in French, German and Spanish.